sun031/ERZSOL3/README.rst

 2. Change the output seismogram from unformatted to text format.

 3. Add some python scripts convert the wavefroms into SAC format.

+Updated on 24 Feburary 2018

+4. Enlarge array size from 600 to 3600.

 Notes
 -----